ritta36/SENKU_team-WRO2024_FutureEngineers/README.md

     Our current design employs basic power distribution using a Li-Poly battery and DC-DC converters; however, there are opportunities to improve battery management and power stability.
 To address these issues, we suggest upgrading to a Battery Management System (BMS).
 A BMS monitors individual cell voltages, temperatures, and overall battery health, which helps extend battery life and ensures safe operation.
 Additionally, it provides efficient power distribution to all components, maintaining stable voltage levels and preventing power fluctuations.
   </p>
 </section>
+<h2>Conclusion</h2>
+<p>In conclusion,the autonomous vehicle we made is designed to compete in the WRO 2024 Future Engineers Category.
+This car embodies a blend of theoretical and practical principles from mechanical and mathematical engineering, alongside intricate programming challenges and advanced computer vision techniques.
+We aim to contribute to the advancement of autonomous vehicles, recognizing their immense potential to transform global mobility and connectivity.
+  and also to provid a rich informational resource that encompasses all the necessary knowledge from mechanical components to the details of software and computing needed for operation, this is intended for those who lack a source to aid them in similar endeavors.</p>